-You are a newly qualified beautician in a very busy salon looking nervously down at your appointment page.
+You’re newly qualified in a busy salon looking nervously down at the appointment page.
 It’s packed full with a day of clients – for you!

-Or, you are are an experienced esthetician getting your room ready for a client, just like you have done a thousand times before.
-Only this time it’s a new treatment, one you have just qualified in.
+Or maybe you’re experienced, getting your room ready for a client, just like you’ve done a thousand times before.
+Only this time it’s a new treatment, one you have just qualified.

-Either way you have no experience and you are nervous.
+Either way, you have no experience and are nervous.

-The treatment you are about to perform will the first time you have done it on a client – who is actually going to pay you (good money).
+The treatment you are about to perform will be your first time, and a client is going to pay you (good money).

-A little change in your state-of-mind about your ability to perform will go a long way to getting you started on the right foot.
+A little change in state-of-mind about your ability to perform will go a long way to getting you started.

-A little bit of magic will start to happen.
+A bit of magic will start to happen.

-When you pretend to be more experienced than you are, you will behave in a different way.
-This is because you have changed your behaviour and your attitude and your mental state will follow suit.
+When you pretend to be more experienced than you are, you will behave differently.
+This is because you have changed your behavior and your attitude and mental state will follow suit.

 Don’t believe me?
 Try it, or read up.

-It’s part of the Law of Attraction and is commonly used by entrepreneurs and business minded people across the globe.
+It’s part of the Law of Attraction and is commonly used by entrepreneurs and business-minds across the globe.

-What would she be doing, saying and acting like?
-Simply proceeed then into being her.
+What would she be doing, saying, and acting like?
+Simply proceed into being her.

-Pretending really is one of the most powerful means of manifesting or becoming.
+Pretending is one of the most powerful means of manifesting or becoming.

-It really is up to you to do this pretend thing and there are many reasons why.
+It’s up to you to do this pretend and there are many reasons why.

-For a start, clients are unlikely to be wooed by or even take advice from a non-confident therapist, leading to poor outcomes, such as her not re-booking or trusting you with product recommendations.
+For a start, clients are unlikely to be wooed by or even take advice from a non-confident therapist, leading to poor outcomes such as not re-booking, or trusting you with product recommendations.

-Secondly, you owe it to your fellow workers to become as experienced in as many treatments as you possibly can.
+Secondly, you owe it to colleagues to become as experienced in as many treatments as you can.
 It takes the workload off them, and you have an important role to play as a valuable member of the team.
-No-one likes that one co- worker who always winges they can only do this treatment or that treatment – especially when they are not willing to try.
-Being passive and feeling inferior go together, so don’t let this become you!
-It can become as lazy habit if you avoid training in new treatments.
+No-one likes that worker who whines they can only do this treatment or that treatment – especially when they’re not willing to try.
+Being passive and feeling inferior go together.
+It can become a lazy habit if you avoid training in new treatments.

-Thirdly if client knows your are new, she will be waiting to suss you out.
-You can easily make up for a lack of experience by being bubbly and enthusiastic about the treatment.
+Thirdly if a client knows you are new, she will be waiting to suss you out.
+You can easily make up for a lack of experience by being bubbly and enthusiastic.
 Tell her how much you love doing it and how the trainer thought you were the best in the class!
-Tell her you know you have a natural flair for it.
+Tell her you have a natural flair.
 She will enjoy telling her friends how she was the first to discover you!

 It will always be hard to perform new treatments in the beginning and you will struggle, but don’t quit.
 Keep at it, slowly and surely.
-And on top of this, if and when you have no experience don’t worry you’re not good enough.
-This will just steal your joy in your beauty career and keep you busy doing nothing.
-Instead concentrate on how you can fully serve your clients with the gift of your new talents.
+If and when you have no experience don’t worry.
+This will steal joy in your beauty career and keep you busy doing nothing.
+Instead, concentrate on how you can fully serve clients with the gift of new talents.

 Here are cool tips to try:

-* Tell you manager or employer your concerns and ask them if the treatment could be discounted with yourself for a short period of time.
+* Tell your manager or employer your concerns and ask them if the treatment could be discounted for a short time.
 This gives you a safety net and the salon could run a special promotion to boot!

-* When you are setting up your room, desk or treatment area, keep calm and focus all your attention on getting everything perfect for your client.
-Having everything in order takes away stress, and by focusing on the client’s needs before she arrives will shift your focus away from your fears.
+* When you are setting up your room, desk, or treatment area, keep calm and focus all attention on getting everything perfect for the client.
+Having everything in order takes away stress, and focusing on the client’s needs before she arrives will shift focus away from your fears.

 * Make sure you have studied and know everything about the treatment.
-Your superior knowledge will go a long way to convincing your clients of your abilities, even if the practical side of things needs more practice.
+Your superior knowledge will go a long way to convincing clients of your abilities, even if the practical side needs more practice.

-* Ask some of you friends and family to book in with you for your first few attempts.
-By the the time you have done any new treatment a couple of times your speed, confidence and ability will have already increased.
+* Ask some friends and family to book in for your first few attempts.
+By the time you have done any new treatment a couple of times, speed, confidence, and ability will have increased.

-Always remind yourself how far you have come, and think about all those who are rooting for you.
+Always remind yourself how far you have come, and think about all those rooting for you.
 They all just want you to win.

-Once a couple of weeks have passed the need to “act if” will just slip away.
-You will already be the therapist you were pretending.
+Once a couple of weeks have passed the need to “act if” will slip away.
+You will already be the therapist you were pretending to be.

 Do you have any concerns about the points above?